Aliases for SRSF3 Gene

 GeneCards Summary for SRSF3 Gene

-SRSF3 (Serine/Arginine-Rich Splicing Factor 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Influenza A. GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is SRSF4.
+SRSF3 (Serine And Arginine Rich Splicing Factor 3) is a Protein Coding gene.
+Diseases associated with SRSF3 include Ocular Hypertension.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and RNA Polymerase II Transcription Termination.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is SRSF7.

 UniProtKB/Swiss-Prot for SRSF3 Gene